What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 How do I fix a FedEx delivery exception?

-Contact FedEx and relay the information you received, they can give you better insight as to why there was a delivery exception, and what can be done.
-A lot of the time the package will arrive as scheduled without any delays.
+Contact FedEx and relay the information you received.
+They can give you better insight as to why there was a delivery exception, and what can be done.
+Many times, the package will arrive as scheduled without any delays.

 Why does my package have a delivery exception?

-Delivery exceptions occur for several reasons, from issues with the carrier, weather delays, holidays, or incorrect address.
-Contacting the carrier and the customer are your first steps in case you receive a delivery exception.
+Delivery exceptions occur for several reasons, including issues with the carrier, weather delays, holidays, or incorrect address.
+If you suspect your package is subject to a delivery exception, contact the carrier and the customer.

 Written By: